skylerschnee/nlp-project/README.md

 - create env.py file
   - needs username varible with github username
   - and github token for api use
-- clone repo and run notebook
+- clone repo and run the notebook